On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Genuinely Ramified Covers

-\begin{remark} In \cite{BKP}, the authors have put necessary conditions on the orbifold curve $(X,P)$ such that the fiber product $Y \times_X (X,P)$ is again an orbifold curve and concluded the above result in this case. \end{remark}
+\begin{remark}[Comparison to other literature] In \cite{BKP}, the authors have put necessary conditions on the orbifold curve $(X,P)$ such that the fiber product $Y \times_X (X,P)$ is again an orbifold curve and concluded Theorem~\ref{thm_main} in this case.

+The authors of the above article generalize their result in \cite{BKP2} where they work over an algebraically closed field of characteristic $0$, and consider the parabolic bundles.
+Given a cover $f_0 \colon Y \longrightarrow X$ and an effective divisor $D = \sum n_x x$ on $X$, they define a sub-bundle $W \subset f_{0,*}Y$ containing $\mathcal{O}_X$.
+If $W$ is a line bundle, they show that for every parabolic stable bundle on $X$ whose parabolic weights at $x \in \text{\rm Supp}(D)$ are integral multiples of $1/n_x$, the pullback bundle on $Y$ is parabolic stable where the parabolic structure is inherited from $X$.
+It is not clear to us whether this bundle $W$ coincides with the vector bundle $\iota_*\left( \text{\rm HN}(f_*\mathcal{O}_{(Y,Q)}) \right)$ on $X$, when we appropriately identify the parabolic bundles with orbifold bundles as in Remark~\ref{rmk_parabolic_slope_same_as_P_slope}. \end{remark}